 How Do I calculate the tax I am liable for?

 Paying tax on letting an overseas buy-to-let property is broadly the same as paying tax on a domestic one.
-Tax is based on net profits, so the first thing that you have to do is calculate the income form the property (or properties), and then deduct the allowable expenses.
+Tax is based on net profits, so the first thing that you have to do is calculate the income from the property (or properties), and then deduct the allowable expenses.
 Whatever remains (providing this results in a profit) will be taxed.

-Allowable expenses broadly include any costs that are incurred for the purposes of running a buy-to-let property or business.
+Allowable expenses can include any costs that are incurred for the purposes of running a buy-to-let property or business.
 The expense must be “wholly and exclusively” for this purpose, and include letting agent fees, legal and accountancy fees, buildings and contents insurance, maintenance and repairs, utilities, service charges, ground rents, cleaning, repairs, administrative costs (including travel to and from the property), and even the interest on a loan used to purchase the property – even if that loan is secured against a UK property.

-There is also a “wear and tear” allowance permitted for properties that are let fully furnished, which allows landlords to allocate 10% of net rental to upkeep of fixtures and fittings; sofa’s armchairs, coffee tables etc. So, it is well worth keeping track of all repairs that you make – and each time that you make a trip to the property – these costs are tax deductible also.
+There is also a “wear and tear” allowance permitted for properties that are let fully furnished, which allows landlords to allocate 10% of net rental to upkeep of fixtures and fittings; sofa’s armchairs, coffee tables etc. So, it is well worth keeping track of all repairs that you make – and each time that you make a trip to the property – the travel costs are tax deductible also.

 All of these deductions can be calculated when you complete your tax self-assessment form if you are a private owner, or your company accounts if you are a company, in the relevant sections.
 It is worth keeping detailed notes plus all receipts related to spending on your property.

-If you run a portfolio of property companies, you can offset the costs of travelling abroad to view a new rental property against income from an existing rental property.
+If you run a portfolio of property companies, you can offset the costs of travelling abroad to view a prospective new rental property against income from an existing rental property.
 This is another advantage of electing to set up a company rather than purchasing a property privately.

 - Tax on overseas property is often very similar to tax paid on a buy-to-let property in your country of origin